joergjo/go-probe/README.md

 ## Warning
 :fire: :fire: :fire:
-_Do not_ expose go-probe over HTTP only publicly.
-Some of its tests require you to enter sensitive information which you should provide if the app is exposed over HTTPS!
+_Do not_ expose go-probe over HTTP publicly.
+Some of its tests require you to enter sensitive information, so do use HTTPS through a reverse proxy, an ingress controller or a PaaS provided ingress like Azure App Services or Azure Container Apps offer!